Looking to contact Blackboard directly regarding feedback or a support issue? Visit Feedback and Support for more information.

 The ability to sign in is restricted to Blackboard writers and editors and a handful of client contributors.
 Users who have not been given an account will not be able to sign in.

-Make sure you are using the latest version of Adobe Flash.
+Make sure you're using the latest version of Adobe Flash.

-Because Blackboard Learn is web-based, printing is handled through whatever internet browser you are using.
+Because Blackboard Learn is web-based, printing is handled through whatever internet browser you're using.
 Sometimes you can right-click the area that you want to print and look for a message similar to "Print This Frame."
 Most browsers have a Help option that can explain more about printing.

 If the course content is an attached file, such as a Word document, you can open the document and print it from that program.